ThabangIsaac1/malaria_experiments/malaria_experiments/qgfl_experiments/docs/COMPREHENSIVE_RESEARCH_ROADMAP.md

 - Duration: ~5-6 weeks (2 concurrent)
 - Can accelerate by using multiple partitions if available

-**Phase 3-4 (Transformers - 24 experiments)**:
+**Phase 3-4 (Transformers + RedDino - 27 experiments)**:
-- Transformers need more VRAM
+- RT-DETR: Similar to YOLO (should fit on RTX 8000)
-- May need larger GPUs or reduced batch size
+- RedDino: Vision Transformer backbone (may need batch size tuning)
-- RT-DETR: similar to YOLO (should fit)
+- Foundation models need more VRAM
-- DINOv2: larger (may need batch size reduction)
+- May need larger GPUs or reduced batch size for some experiments

 **Phase 5 (Hierarchical - 16 experiments)**:
 - Multi-class detection = more VRAM